 This B and B is located up the hill in the Castletownbere and has great views over Bere Island.
 You will be welcomed warmly.

 This B and B is located in one of the colourful houses in Allihies.
 Its large rooms are great, some with sea views.Enjoy a sumptuous breakfast.

 Sit and relax in the spacious sun-lounge at the front of Coulagh Bay House, and watch the sun set.
 Comfortable rooms in a lovely setting.

 A 2 minute walk from the village of Ardgroom your delightful host offers spacious comfortable rooms and modern bathrooms.

 Mourlin Lodge is run by the lovely Noreen and family.
 The rooms are spacious and comfortable and breakfasts are to die for.

 Rockcrest House is just a few minutes walk from the charming town centre of Kenmare.
 The rooms here are very well maintained and spacious.

 This walking holiday is best enjoyed between May and October.
 You can start on any date that suits your travel plans and you will find availability on our website.
-The Beara Way is popular and in some places there is limited accommodation choices so it is best to book as far in advance as you are able to.
+The Beara Way is popular and in some places, there are limited accommodation choices so it is best to book as far in advance as you are able to.